toolforge/buildservice/README.md

 Deploying this system can be done with:
 - `kubectl apply -k deploy/base-tekton` -> creates the CRDs and tekton related objects
 - `kubectl apply -k deploy/devel` -> uses the CRDs defined above

+This two step deploy is a limitation of the current deployment system, as you can't use the CRDs in the same run you create them.

 ### Run a pipeline
 - `kubectl create examples/pipeline.yaml`